 While most westerners who use free mobile calling or video calling systems tend to use Skype, most Asians use a company and an app called LINE.
 Other than Japan, where the messaging and voice over internet protocol (VoIP) app originated, nowhere is LINE more popular than in Thailand, however, where just about every Thai with a phone tends to use LINE — often for several hours a day.

 LINE’s cute design

 To me it all seems to boil down to the cute design of LINE’s app.
 Thais, no matter how old they are or if they are male or female, love anything cute, or ‘kawaii’ as the Japanese say.
-Like hundreds of millions of Asians that means they’ll use just about any service that offers them something that’s cuter than any other.
+Like hundreds of millions of Asians that means they will use just about any service that offers them something that is cuter than any other.

 LINE uses a couple of main characters called Brown the bear and Cony the rabbit to market its app, along with other cute animal and Japanese cartoon characters.
 Some of them pop up on every LINE app page and, like I said, you can even use them to decorate text messages or videos before you send them.